 This structure seems at first view far from being tabular.
 However, modern database management systems, including MariaDB, implement something close to the relational model and work on tables that are structurally not hierarchical but tabular with rows and columns.

 Nevertheless, CONNECT can do it.
-Of course, it cannot guess what you want to extract from the XML structure, but gives you the possibility to specify it when you create the table.
+Of course, it cannot guess what you want to extract from the XML structure but gives you the possibility to specify it when you create the table.

 Let us take a first example.
 Suppose you want to make a table from the above document, displaying the node contents.